 I am a licensed clinical social worker (LCSW) in Oregon.
 I have worked as a solo practitioner since 2013 helping individuals, couples and families.
 I have 20+ years of experience in mental health and social services.
 I am experienced in helping clients with stress and anxiety, relationship issues, trauma and abuse, & depression.
 My areas of specialization include treating complex PTSD, exercise and nutrition for mental health and narcissistic abuse.
 I believe in treating everyone with respect, sensitivity, and compassion.
 I will tailor our dialog and treatment pla...

-I am licensed in Oregon with 20 years of professional work experience.
-I have experience in helping clients with coping with addictions, relationship issues, trauma and abuse, & motivation, self esteem, and confidence.
-I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
-Taking the first step to sign up for therapy can take courage and I am proud of you for getting started!
+Hello and thanks for taking that first step towards a therapeutic relationship!
+I am a licensed social worker in Oregon with 15 years of professional work experience.
+I have experience in helping clients with stress and anxiety, relationship issues, coping with grief and loss, & motivation, self esteem, and confidence.
+I work with my clients to create an open and safe environment where your thoughts and feelings can be shared without fear of judgment.
+Taking the first step to seeking a more fulfilling and happier life takes courage.
+I am here to support you in t...

 Hello, my name is Melinda Meyers and I am a licensed Marriage and Family Therapist in Thousand Oaks, CA. I have been licensed and in private practice for over 10 years.
 I earned my master degree in Clinical Psychology from Antioch University in Los Angeles.
 Seeking out help from a clinician is always the hardest step to take and finding the right clinician for you makes that step easier.
 I believe we all have the power to find the tools within ourselves to guide us toward a happy and fulfilling life, and I love to help my clients take their first steps toward ...